chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    Use to preserve the non-root user's ``HOME`` environment.

 ``-t TEMPLATE``, ``--bootstrap-template TEMPLATE``
    The bootstrap template to use.
 This may be the name of a bootstrap template---``chef-full``, for example---or it may be the full path to an Embedded Ruby (ERB) template that defines a custom bootstrap.
-Default value: ``chef-full``, which installs the chef-client using the Chef installer on all supported platforms.
+Default value: ``chef-full``, which installs the Chef Infra Client using the Chef installer on all supported platforms.

 ``--use-sudo-password``
    Perform a bootstrap operation with sudo; specify the password with the ``-P`` (or ``--ssh-password``) option.

 ``-V -V``
-   Run the initial chef-client run at the ``debug`` log-level (e.g. ``chef-client -l debug``).
+   Run the initial Chef Infra Client run at the ``debug`` log-level (e.g. ``chef-client -l debug``).

 ``-V -V -V``
-   Run the initial chef-client run at the ``trace`` log-level (e.g. ``chef-client -l trace``).
+   Run the initial Chef Infra Client run at the ``trace`` log-level (e.g. ``chef-client -l trace``).
 This was added in Chef Client 14.

 ``-x USERNAME``, ``--ssh-user USERNAME``
    The SSH user name.